 DF: Matthias Sammer (Germany)

 His Franz Beckenbauer-like performances as sweeper at EURO '96, where he scored winning goals against Russia and Croatia, earned Sammer the European Footballer of the Year award.
-The first East German to represent the unified Germany, Sammer was twice an East German league winner with FC Dynamo Dresden, and then won the Bundesliga three times; once with VfB Stuttgart and twice at Borussia Dortmund, where he also claimed the 1997 UEFA Champions League title.
-He coached both clubs after a knee injury forced his premature retirement aged 30 and became German Football Association's sporting director.
+The first East German to represent the unified Germany, Sammer was twice an East German league winner with Dynamo Dresden and then won the Bundesliga three times; once with Stuttgart and twice at Borussia Dortmund, where he also claimed the 1997 UEFA Champions League title.
+He coached both clubs after a knee injury forced his premature retirement aged 30 and is now Bayern München sporting director.

 DF: Paolo Maldini (Italy)

 One of the greatest ever defenders, Maldini played over 1,000 matches for club and country and made an Italy record 126 appearances between 1988 and 2002.
 Maldini shone from his first international tournament (EURO '88) to his last (2002 FIFA World Cup), coming closest to winning honours at the 1994 FIFA World Cup, where the Azzurri lost the final to Brazil on penalties, and the UEFA EURO 2000 final, which Italy lost to France's golden goal.
 It was ironic that Italy should win the 2006 World Cup without their talisman, but Maldini won EURO Team of the Tournament places in 1996 and 2000 not to mention five European Cups and seven Serie A crowns.